mannprerak2/nearby_connections/README.md

 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE"/>
 ```

-> Note: Android 12+ has introduced some new [bluetooh permissions](https://developer.android.com/about/versions/12/features#bluetooth-permissions) - `BLUETOOTH_ADVERTISE`, `BLUETOOTH_CONNECT`, `BLUETOOTH_SCAN`, which need to be handled as well.
+> Note: Android 12+ has introduced some new [bluetooth permissions](https://developer.android.com/about/versions/12/features#bluetooth-permissions) - `BLUETOOTH_ADVERTISE`, `BLUETOOTH_CONNECT`, `BLUETOOTH_SCAN`, which need to be handled as well.
 You may also need to set `compileSdkVersion 32` in your build.gradle file.

 Since ACCESS_FINE_LOCATION and READ_EXTERNAL_STORAGE is considered to be dangerous system permissions, in addition to adding them to your manifest, you must request these permissions at runtime.